 The great American summer-time tradition… grills firing up all around the country.
 We Americans love to grill and I am no exception.
-I grill out at least two or three times a week (even in the cooler months), I love the method of cooking and, as I get ready to do some steaks tonight, I thought this would be the perfect time for a little “Meat Guidance” for all you wanna-be grill masters.
+I grill out at least two times a week (even in the cooler months), I love the method of cooking and, as I get ready to do some steaks tonight, I thought this would be the perfect time for a little “Meat Guidance” for all you wanna-be grill masters.

 A great grilling experience begins with the right raw meat.
 It doesn’t matter how good your culinary skills are, if you don’t get the right cut and grade then your dinner will be less than stellar.
 But how do you tell a great steak from a good steak or even a bad steak?
 Most of us don’t have a regular butcher in our lives (where is Sam from the Brady Bunch when you need him!?), we simply grab what looks good in the meat department at the local Piggly Wiggly.
 And the selection seems to go on for miles (or aisles as the case may be).
 But, if you don’t have the luxury of striking up a relationship with a butcher extraordinaire, there are a couple of basic things to look for when buying meat that will simplify the process.